 7. Helping the heartburn

 It can come on when you’re going to bed, or you might even wake up with it in the middle of the night.
-Try to avoid spicy foods or eating too much at one meal, especially near bedtime.
+Some people find avoiding spicy foods or eating too much at one meal can help, especially near bedtime.
 Eating little and often is the name of the game in the later stages of pregnancy, and try not to eat in a rush.

 It can also help to raise the head of your bed by 10 to 15cm, or sleep propped up on lots of pillows (NHS, 2020e).
 If it won’t go away and stops you sleeping, ask your GP or midwife for advice.
 Your heartburn may not be completely relieved by medication but your doctor or midwife can prescribe an antacid that is safe during pregnancy (NHS, 2020e).

 Morning sickness affects nearly 70% of women and is not limited only to the morning (Einarson et al 2013).
 In fact, morning sickness – or nausea and vomiting in pregnancy (NVP) as it’s known too – can happen at any time of day or night (NHS, 2018).